 Itsukushima Floating Tori Gate

 The day was coming to a close.
-While exploring Hiroshima map, we chance upon this recommended place.
+While looking at the Hiroshima map, we found this place of interest.

 A short train and ferry ride later, we arrived on this tranquil island where deers freely roam.
 The weather was cool, the stroll along the beach was refreshing.
 Found a nice resting spot to enjoy this view for some time.